 The modern art gallery spans two buildings near Dean Village (one of my favorite parts of Edinburgh).
 Both buildings host several rotating exhibits, so rarely will two visits be the same.
 Perhaps modern art isn’t everyone’s cup of tea, but I’ve found some really interesting pieces each time I visit.

 This is one of my favorite activities in Edinburgh and the perfect attraction for a rainy day.
 Honestly, what’s better than playing with eight adorable chihuahuas?
-The sessions are 50 minutes long for £10 ($13).
-You can add tea and cake onto your package for another £5 ($6.50).
+The sessions are 50 minutes long for £10.
+You can add tea and cake to your package for another £5.
 There are also birthday packages when one of the puppies has a birthday.
-The cafe is located in the New Town, and you have to book in advance if you want to visit.
+The cafe is located in the New Town and you have to book in advance if you want to visit.

 Maison de Moggy

 This is the best place to visit in Edinburgh with kids, although I enjoy it just as much as any child (says the child in me).
 Camera Obscura is a house of illusions, and it’s just awesome.
 This several-story building next to the Edinburgh Castle has things like a mirror maze, dozens of optical illusions, and a rotating light tunnel which is guaranteed to give you vertigo.
 On the roof is the namesake – a camera obscura or shadow camera that actually works to see around Edinburgh during the day.
-Tickets are £16.50 ($21.50), making it one of the most expensive attractions in Edinburgh, but it’s a load of fun and you can spend hours there.
+Check the Camera Obscura website for current ticket prices and opening hours.

 The Real Mary King’s Close

 If I were to recommend only one attraction in Edinburgh, Mary King’s Close would be it.
 This is one of the best history tours, cultural tours, and even a bit of a ghost tour.
 In a nutshell, several of the old streets of Edinburgh were “covered” when they built the City Chambers above them, and now you can explore the original street and dwellings from the time of the plague.
-The tour lasts an hour and costs £17.95 (save £1 if you book in advance).
+The tour lasts an hour.

 Escape rooms aren’t exclusive to Edinburgh, as are most of the other attractions on this list.
 But they’re always great fun, and perfect for a rainy day.
 Edinburgh has several escape rooms, two of which I’ve done and can highly recommend.